natworkeffects/natworkeffects.com/content/posts/hierarchy-of-ml-services-on-public-cloud/index.en.md

 ## 1 ML Services on the Public Cloud

 Not all ML services are built the same.
-As a consultant working in the public cloud, I can tell you that you are spoilt for options for Artificial Intelligence (AI) / Machine Learning (ML) tooling on the 3 big public clouds, Azure, AWS, and GCP.
+As a consultant working in the public cloud, I can tell you that you are spoilt for options for Artificial Intelligence (AI) / Machine Learning (ML) tooling on the 3 big public clouds - Azure, AWS, and GCP.

 It can be overwhelming to process and synthesize the wave of information; especially when these services are constantly coming out with new features.